 Provisions: Interns receive $3,500, plus housing.

-Application Deadline: Applications (DOC) are due in the Chaplain's Office by 5 p.m. on February 3, 2017.
+Application Deadline: Applications (DOC) are due as an email attachment to Rob Spach (email@example.com) by 5 p.m. on February 3, 2017.

 "I was placed in the very heart of homelessness, heartache, and hopelessness, working with men who have been drug dealers, or addicts, or have just gotten out of prison.
 As I got to know them, I felt an incredibly strong connection, becoming good friends with an ex-gang-member, a mentally handicapped individual (who made my day every day), and a man who had spiraled heavily into depression.
 I felt my whole outlook on myself and my life begin to change." - 2011 intern